 Welcome to our on-line recruitment website.
 Here you will find out details of our contracts, what you need to know about working for ATPM, how to express an interest in working for ATPM and Frequently Asked Questions

-ATPM has successfully operated for over 20 years currently managing over 35 parks across NSW, QLD, SA, VIC and TAS.
+ATPM has successfully operated for over 20 years currently managing over 35 parks across NSW, QLD, SA, VIC, WA and TAS.
 The ATPM practice is based on quality and best practice which ensures that our parks are at the top of their game in service, cleanliness and innovation.
 ATPM’s policy, procedure and operational plans and manuals are in place to ensure a consistent and dedicated approach to customer service and compliance.

 ATPM has a head office based on the Gold Coast with the ability to provide a high level of support to all holiday parks under our management.
 ATPM offers the framework of the support office as part of the overall management package, which includes established plans and practices for carrying out day to day management duties.
 Park managers also have access to personal IT, HR, Financial, Marketing and Operations support, advice and guidance.

 ATPM can establish a career path in the industry for outstanding management teams.
 Some of our existing park managers have moved into a territory manager role and there is potential to other parks within our group when opportunities become available.